rubytogether/rubytogether.org/app/views/news/2015-03-19-announcing-the-rubygems-partnership.html.md

+---
+summary: Ruby Together & Ruby Central have agreed to work together to make RubyGems.org better than ever.
+---
 <% title "Announcing The Rubygems Partnership" %>

 We are pleased to announce that Ruby Together has joined with [Ruby Central](http://rubycentral.org) to create [The Rubygems Partnership](<%= rubygems_path %>), an ongoing project to improve the stability and performance of [RubyGems.org](https://rubygems.org).